tpgillam/TimeDag.jl/docs/src/index.md

 Welcome to the documentation for [TimeDag.jl](https://github.com/invenia/TimeDag.jl)!

-`TimeDag.jl` enables you to build and run time-series models efficiently.
+`TimeDag` enables you to build and run time-series models efficiently.

 You might want to use this package if some of the following apply:
 * You are processing data with a natural time ordering.